barnalismollich/coyotiv-barnali-smollich/README.md

 # **Project idea**

-My project idea was called: Family Diary.
-I wanted to build a website which should function as a  storage of our most important documents.
-Only family members (husband, all daughters and me) should have access to this page.
-Starting point is a login page as the contents is sensitive.
-The main page is then a list of our most important documents (Testament, Patientenverfügung, Betreuungsvollmacht, passport copies, Impfpass etc.) which in case of emergency can be accessed easily.
+My project called "Family Diary" had the intention to be a website which should function as a  storage of our most important documents.
+Only family members (husband, all children and me) should have access to this page.
+Starting point should be a login page as the contents is sensitive.
+The main page is a list of our most important documents (testament, living will, power of attorney, passport number, vaccination certicate and so on) which in case of emergency can be accessed easily.

 # **Goal**

-Store the most important documents in the application i.e. upload, download and deletion of documents.
-A version control is not realistic for the first version.
+Store the most important documents in the application i.e. upload and download of documents are possible (although usability has to be improved).

 # **Non-Goals**

 1. Information only for family and not for the public.
-2. No chat tool.
-No todo or shopping list.
+2. No todo or shopping list.
 3. Form follows function, i.e. the website contains mandatory stuff (Privacy Policy, Terms of use) but is not a fancy website.
 4. Only storage of documents.
 No storage of photos, videos and audios in the first version.
+5. Chat tool is integrated but more to show that I have worked with socket.io and not because it is a mandatory feature.
+6. Deletion of documents and version control are not possible until now.

 # **References and Sources**